Sue Ruzenski, Ed.D.

 Executive Director, Helen Keller Services for the Blind

-Lorraine LoCurto has helped further the mission of Helen Keller Services for the Blind (HKSB) for over 30 years.
+Ms. LoCurto has helped further the mission of Helen Keller Services for the Blind for over 30 years.
 She is responsible for programs serving individuals who are blind or have vision loss at all Helen Keller Services for the Blind locations.

 Before becoming executive director, Ms. LoCurto was responsible for all rehabilitation and social services in Nassau County, including the day habilitation and residential habilitation programs.
 She also had served as director of day habilitation services and psychometrist.
 In these roles, Ms. LoCurto was responsible for day-to-day operations and psychological evaluations for the blind and visually impaired.
 She began her career as the school psychologist intern for the Copiague Public Schools on Long Island.

-Ms. LoCurto earned an M.A. in clinical psychology and a B.A. in psychology from St. John’s University and M.A. in Clinical Psychology, where she is also a doctoral candidate in the field of child psychology.
+Ms. LoCurto earned an B.A. in Psychology from St. John’s University and M.A. in Clinical Psychology, where she is also a doctoral candidate in the field of child psychology.
 Ms. LoCurto has permanent New York State Certification as a school psychologist.